Updated April 18, 2023

-With above-mentioned Advantages, FTP does have a few Disadvantages:
+With the above-mentioned Advantages, FTP does have a few Disadvantages:

-- Basically, transferring multiple files at an instance, simultaneously, will result in adding latter files in a queue and not uploading every file at the same moment.
+- Basically, transferring multiple files at an instance, simultaneously, will result in adding later files in a queue and not uploading every file at the same moment.

 - Few security points like upon using a simple Brute Force Attack, any outsider can gain access.